C64 OS GETTING STARTED GUIDE

 - VICE version 3.5 or greater

 Step 2.
-Installation: How to Install C64 OS
+Installation: How to install C64 OS

-Make a Backup First
+Make a backup first

 A commercial copy of C64 OS ships on an SD Card called the System Card.
 If you have a Mac or PC, you should make a backup of the contents of the System Card first.
 Insert the card into an SD Card slot on your Mac or PC and copy all the files and directories to a folder on another device for safe keeping.